Testing for >1000 conditions using your DNA

 What are the causes?

 Prostate cancer is caused by a combination of factors, including age (risk increases as men get older), family history, ethnicity, and lifestyle choices.
 Most cases develop without a clear cause, but genetics can play a major role.
 If you have a strong family history of prostate, breast, or ovarian cancer, you may carry an inherited genetic mutation such as BRCA2, which can significantly raise your risk.
 Men of African-Caribbean heritage are about twice as likely to develop prostate cancer compared to men of other backgrounds.
-Genetic testing can help uncover inherited risks and inform your future care.
+Prostate cancer genetic screening can help uncover inherited risks and inform your future care.

 What other tests are available?